kpspemu/kpspemu/README.md

 * [Fix Ortho Sample (madd ins + sceCtrl)](https://youtu.be/REF_wFJE85c)

 ### Current state:
-Right now it is capable to run some basic homebrew in interpreted mode.
+Right now it is capable to run some homebrew in interpreted mode and starts to run some early simple commercial games.

-The aim is to create a portable emulator that can run fast in JVM, JS, Android, C++ targets (using libjit).
+The aim is to create a portable emulator that can run fast in JVM (generating bytecode),
+JS (generating JavaScript),
+Android (generating dex or in interpreted mode),
+C++ targets (using libjit or in interpreted mode).

 To achieve this, I have created an embedded module called `dynarek` that will provide an IR that will generate JS code, JVM bytecode and relevant native code for each supported platform.

-The rest of the code is kotlin common and uses [korge](https://github.com/korlibs/korge) and all the [korlibs](https://github.com/korlibs/korlibs) libraries to do accelerated portable rendering.
+The rest of the code is kotlin common and uses [korge](https://github.com/korlibs/korge) and all the [korlibs](https://github.com/korlibs/) libraries to do accelerated portable rendering, input, audio, ui, timers, logging, zlib...